ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 The style here is obvious and for most multi-property-dependent rules should be considered mandatory.
 To clarify the technique: only when every property has been found and correctly asserted to be of the right type should the calculation proceed, raising or clearing the alert as the rule demands.
 In **all** other cases, the code should fall through to clear the alert.

->Note where the assignment of both tbytes and t creates a new var that was not previously declared, but I left the declaration of the threshold var in the rule and then removed the ":" from the assignment.
-Note also that the compiler actually found that bug :-) because it is pretty subtle.
+>The assignments for tbytes and t use the Go ":=" operator, which creates a new variable without a previous declaration and with an inferred type.
+For clarity with the newly-dynamic threshold, I changed the declaration of the threshold from a constant to a variable, assigning it from the JSON property, if it exists.
+Since the variable is predeclared, the ":=" is changed to "=" in the assignment.
+The compiler actually found the error where I left in the ":=" originally because it is pretty subtle difference.
+This is a good use of the Go compiler since it is blazingly fast.

 ###Generate and Build
 Once the schema changes have been made, the `go generate` command can be executed at the root level of the contract.
 It relies on a comment at the top of the [main.go](../main.go) file: